Hero Realms: Development and release

 Hero Realms was designed by Rob Dougherty and Darwin Kastle and published by Wise Wizard Games (formerly White Wizard Games).
 After developing Star Realms in 2014, Wise Wizard Games started a Kickstarter campaign for Hero Realms in 2016.
 The game was released the same year.
-Expansion to the game titled The Ruin of Thandar Campaign Deck, The Dragon Boss Deck, and The Lich Boss Deck were released in 2017.
+Expansions to the game titled The Ruin of Thandar Campaign Deck, The Dragon Boss Deck, and The Lich Boss Deck were released in 2017.
 In 2021, Wise Wizard Games started a Kickstarter campaign for the video game version of Hero Realms; a beta version of the game was released in August 2021, while the full game was released in 2022 for Windows, iOS, and Android platforms.
-A spin-off, titled Hero Realms Dungeons, was released in 2024.
+A stand-alone expansion, titled Hero Realms Dungeons, was successfully funded through kickstarter and was scheduled to be released in 2023 but has not been released yet.

 Reception

 Hero Realms received positive reception from critics.
 Jerry Williams of RPGFan described it as "a wonderful entry-level investment".
 The game's additional character packs were also commended by James Floyd Kelly of GeekDad and Raven Winters of GamingTrend.
 Winters called it "a perfect introduction" to deck-building games and commended the fighter pack for being easy to learn.
 Winters, however, disliked the base game's art style, but commended the art style of the thief and wizard packs for their art style.